 Encouraging higher employee engagement: Deloitte research showed that company diversity is directly related to employee engagement.
 Higher employee engagement can lead to higher job satisfaction, which in turn, can lower the turnover rate.

 Making fair and more efficient business decisions: Inclusive teams can make better business decisions up to 87% of the time.
 These business decisions can help improve a company’s performance and revenue.

 The good news: Once you’re aware of your unconscious biases, you can take steps to mitigate their effects.
-By taking micro-steps such as revamping your interview questions template and encouraging cross-team collaboration, you’re working towards a more diverse and inclusive workplace environment for you and your team.Try Asana for managers
+By taking micro-steps such as revamping your interview questions template and encouraging cross-team collaboration, you’re working towards a more diverse and inclusive workplace environment for you and your team.Watch: A leader’s guide to change

 For more information on building a D&I plan, check out a 4-step guide to planning for diversity and inclusion.